BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-14-semico-what.md

 ### Semico-yes:
 - Not using it introduces weird bugs.
 - My linter says so.
-- Doughlas Crockford says so.
+- Douglas Crockford says so.
 - It's what I've always done.
 - It's the standard!